More Information About QSX Calling Frequencies

 The consideration was also whether to narrow down to just ONE HF CW QSX/Calling Frequency so as to concentrate activity.
 The problem with this is that any band, other than perhaps 20m, would not suit every operator.
 This was also the reasoning behind many years of experimentations with 14349 especially in VK.
 In this sense, 14101 could have been chosen, and is one of the QSX/CF, but it was decided to also add 3 other HF bands to allow for variety of band choices, depending on noise levels, ANT, propagation and preferences.

-In order to popularize the QSX/CF, the decision having only been finalized in November 2024, several activities are planned and are intended to be rolled out in the coming months.
+In order to popularize the QSX/CF, the decision having only been finalized in November 2024, several activities are planned and were rolled out in the following months.
 These include QTT Hours and the “CW Bash” whereby at a certain time and on a certain QSX/CF everyone will be encouraged to call at the same time and QSY for QSO then return for more.
 This was a very fun activity when used many years ago by many CW OPs in VK on 40m and has proven so again.
 Stay tuned to the various mailing list options at no5nn.org/help to be informed of developments.

 Radio Officers